 How important is boating safety?

 Safety is paramount to everything we do.
-It always comes first and is always at the forefront of our minds in every aspect of our job.
+It always comes first and especially is always at the forefront of our minds in every aspect of our job.

 How do you support the Sea Tow Foundation as a Sea Tow owner and captain?

 I believe that education, awareness, and availability are mission-critical.
 We have 11 Sea Tow Foundation Life Jacket Loaner Stations throughout our area that provide life jackets to anyone who needs them, no questions asked.
-We volunteer to speak at events about safe boating practices and are always a phone call away for boaters that need advice.
+Our team volunteers to speak at events about safe boating practices and are always a phone call away for boaters that need advice.
 We also are huge advocates for “if found please call stickers” on all SUPs, kayaks, and non-motorized boats.
 If they simply blow away and are found adrift in the water or on a beach, it could prevent a search and rescue operation.

 Similarly, what is the best way to engage Sea Tow members + boaters in general on boating safety?

-How can members benefit from Sea Tow Foundation’s educational programs, tools and resources?
+How can members benefit from Sea Tow Foundation’s educational programs, tools, and resources?

 Start by following the Foundation on social media.
 Awareness is the first step and making boating safety guidelines more accessible will help it become common knowledge to everyone on the water.

 What advice would you share with your peers as future award recipients?
 What influence does this award have?